kovta/moorea/backend/MOOREA_PRIVACY_POLICY.md

 - Board names and descriptions (public information)
 - User display names (public profile information)
 - Pin creation dates and engagement metrics (public data)

+**Data Storage Policy:**
+- **We store ONLY**: Pinterest pin URLs, board names, and user display names for attribution
+- **We do NOT store**: Pinterest images, pin descriptions, or any Pinterest content data
+- **Compliance**: We call Pinterest API each time we need Pinterest content, following Pinterest's "no storage" requirement

 **Data NOT Retrieved:**
 - Private pins or boards